-Use these symbols and punctuations to draw attention to your ad, without overdoing it.
+Use these symbols and punctuation to draw attention to your ad without overdoing it.

 Various symbols like the trademark, copyright, and certified are also known to help inspire confidence in a viewer’s eyes.

-One of Google’s main revenue streams is the PPC campaigns that they run on their search engine.
+One of Google’s main revenue streams is the PPC campaigns they run on their search engine.